By Franz-Stefan Gady, Associate Editor, The Diplomat, New York

 - Second, underlying this diffusion of power is the proliferation of modern technology.

 - Third, modern technology will continue to spread unless we witness a collapse of the global trading system.

 - Fourth, as a corollary, we will not be able to maintain technological superiority in the military realm in the long run.

 This trend is amplified by a “penalty for taking the lead.”
 The Ukrainian-born American economist Alexander Gerschenkron maintained that backward countries can learn from the mistakes of more advanced nations and implement innovations cheaper, faster, and in a more efficient and systematic manner.

 Applying Gerschenkron’s concept of backwardness to for example U.S.-China military competition, it becomes obvious that the U.S.’s attempt to maintain military superiority via superior technology may perhaps not succeed in the long run.

 China and the PLA by imitating U.S. military technology rather than having to invent technology from scratch can economize military expenditure and produce new hardware faster and in larger quantities than the United States.

 Consequently, we need to rethink our focus on technology superiority and diversify our approaches to maintaining military dominance by focusing on improved tactics, strategies, and logistics while keeping an eye on the next revolution in military affairs.

-Truly, this begs the question whether we are on the verge of a revolution in military affairs that irrevocably changes the conduct of warfare?
+Truly, this begs the question of whether we are on the verge of a revolution in military affairs that irrevocably changes the conduct of warfare?
 Arguably, military revolutions and can be structured into three distinct phases, according to Thomas G. Mahnken: